Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Related work

 \subsection{Self-supervised monocular depth learning}

 Self-supervised monocular depth learning~\cite{zhou2017unsupervised} aims to use unlabeled monocular videos to train a monocular depth network.
-To get a loss of depth labels while training, the photo-metric loss between target frames and reconstructed frames is adopted.
+To obtain depth label loss during training, a photo-metric loss is applied between the target frames and reconstructed frames.
 However, the photo-metric loss usually failed at the occlusion, moving objects, texture-less, and illumination variance regions, causing the photo-metric loss to be based on the assumption of a static environment~\cite{zhou2017unsupervised}.
 Many methods are proposed to fix the artifacts of the raw photo-metric loss, for instance, minimal photo-metric loss between multiple source frames~\cite{godard2019digging}, leveraging segmentation information during training~\cite{lee2021attentive}, geometry-based occlusion masking~\cite{bian2019unsupervised}, illumination alignment~\cite{yang2020d3vo}, and objects motion detection~\cite{li2021unsupervised}.
 The camera intrinsic is usually needed during training, but the requirement can be loosened~\cite{gordon2019depth}.